 with Paul Spicer

-Paul is best known as a choral conductor, partly through the many CDs he made with the Finzi Singers for Chandos records.
+Paul is best known as a choral conductor, being a regular guest conductor with the BBC Singers (whose chief conductor, Sofi Jeannin, was a student of his) and partly through the many CDs he made with the Finzi Singers for Chandos records.
 He conducted Bach Choirs in Chester and Leicester before moving to conduct the Bach Choir in Birmingham in 1992.
-He has conducted the Whitehall Choir in London since 2000.
+He conducted the Whitehall Choir between 2000 and 2017.
 He taught at the Royal College of Music in London between 1995 and 2008.
-He now teaches choral conducting at the Birmingham Conservatoire, where he also directs the chamber choir which has an increasing reputation through its regular recordings of British music, and at Oxford and Durham Universities.
+He now teaches choral conducting at Royal Birmingham Conservatoire, where he also directs the chamber choir which has an increasing reputation through its regular recordings of British music, and at Oxford and Durham Universities.